Lin Tian, PhD

 We use a variety of techniques (computational modeling, machine learning, rational design, directed evolution, chemical synthesis) to develop these imaging probes.
 We characterize, validate and apply these probes in vitro and in vivo in multiple biological systems using electrophysiological, pharmacological, genetic, microscopic, and behavioral approaches.
 In combination with calcium imaging and optogenetics, these sensors are well poised to permit direct functional analysis of how the spatiotemporal coding of neural input signaling mediates the plasticity and function of target circuits.

-Graduate group affiliations:
+Former graduate group affiliations: